Nets won't play Irving until he meets vaccine requirement

 With Kevin Durant, James Harden and Irving, the Nets were considered a favorite to win the NBA title.
 They were eliminated by the Milwaukee Bucks in the second round of last season’s playoffs after Irving sprained his ankle and missed the final three games.

+Marks conceded that the Nets weren’t as strong without Irving, though they may still be good enough.

+“At this point in time, the Nets have more than enough to win a championship,” said Richard Jefferson, a former Nets star who now works for YES Network.
+“I think adding Kyrie makes them, in my opinion, a heavy favorite and that’s just kind of is what it is.
+With Kyrie this team can win 55, 60 games.
+Without Kyrie, this team could still win 55 games.”

-Marks wouldn’t predict how long Irving would be away from the team or get into whether the team would consider trying to trade him.
+Marks wouldn’t predict how long Irving would be away from the team or get into whether the Nets would consider trying to trade him.

 “The hope is that we have Kyrie back,” Marks said.
 “We’ll welcome him back in open arms under a different set of circumstances and so we need to wait and see how that transpires.
 But in the meantime, we need to focus on the 16 players that are going to be on this roster moving forward with us.”